The number of ends of critical branching random walks: Preliminaries

 Recall that the spectral radius of $P$ is defined to be

-It is easy to see that this does not depend on the choice of vertices $i$ and $j$, due to irreducibility of $P$.
+It is easy to see that this does not depend on the choice of vertex $v$, due to the irreducibility of $P$.
 See for example \cite{woess2000} for many more details on the spectral radius of a random walk.

-We say that a random walk is \emph{amenable} if $\rho(P)=1$, and \emph{non-amenable} otherwise\footnote{To avoid possible confusion, we point out that the concept of non-amenability usually refers to graphs which satisfy a certain isoperimetric inequality.
-Kesten \cite{kestenthesis} showed that for Cayley graphs of finitely generated groups $\rho=1$ if and only if the graph is amenable.
-This powerful result motivates our terminology.}.
-Often we say that a \emph{graph} $G$ is amenable (non-amenable, respectively), by which we mean that the relevant random walk on $G$ is amenable (non-amenable).

 In many cases we will consider simple (isotropic) random walk on a graph $G$, which jumps to each of its current neighbours with equal probability, and write $P_G$ for its transition kernel.